SAP-samples/sme-partner-reference-application/Tutorials/20-Deploy-Sample-Application.md

 ## Configure Authentication and Authorization

-Setup trust between the BTP subaccount and the *SAP Identity Authentication Service* and end user authorizations following the steps in chapter [Configure Authentication and Authorization](03-One-Off-Deployment.md#configure-authentication-and-authorization).
+Setup trust between the BTP subaccount and the *SAP Identity Authentication Service* and setup end user authorizations following the steps in chapter [Configure Authentication and Authorization](03-One-Off-Deployment.md#configure-authentication-and-authorization).

-BTP subaccount: Open menu item *Role Collections* and add the user group `Author_Reading_Admin` to role collections:
+BTP subaccount: Open menu item *Role Collections* and add the user group `Author_Reading_Admin` additionally to the role collections:
 - *Enterprise Messaging Administrator*
 - *Enterprise Messaging Developer* (required to test event notifications and to review the data payload of event notifications)
 - *AuditLog*
+- *Launchpad_Admin*

 ## Configure Single Sign-on for ByD